wajidmanzoor/SCS/README.md

 |Head| 10 |6 | 9 | 7 | 10 | 4 | 5 | 10 | 10 | 10 |
 |Next| 10 | 0 | 10 | 10 | 2 | 10 | 1 | 10 | 3 | 8 |
 |Prev| 1 | 6 | 4 | 8 | 10 | 10 | 10 | 10 | 9 | 10 |

+Note: If a value for a index is not available  in Head, Next or Prev it is set to n (10).

 **Core Decomposition Algorithm**